Contributing writers for Wake Up World

 Most of you have probably heard about Apple Cider Vinegar (ACV), however, did you know that it has been used for many hundreds, if not thousands of years.
-In fact, Hippocrates ( the father of medicine) used AVC back in around 400 B.C. for its health giving qualities.
+In fact, Hippocrates (the father of modern medicine) used ACV back in around 400 B.C. for its health giving qualities.

 Even today, many use it as a common household remedy.
 More and more people are becoming attuned to its amazing health benefits.
-AVC is something that Kyla and I highly recommend taking often, as it is not only a great remedy, but it is also a superb preventative.
+ACV is something that we highly recommend taking often, as it is not only a great remedy, but it is also a superb preventative.

 What Type is Best?